 By Christine Korwin-Szymanowska, Tom Beagent, James Cousins

 Despite a growing and significant body of thought leadership on Environmental, Social and Governance (ESG), it remains an area many executives are still grappling with.
 This article offers a framework to help think about, and put in place, business initiatives to address ESG while identifying growth opportunities, and bridging the gap to the more technical aspects of ESG.
-Over the next few weeks, our experts will also explore in more depth how this applies to different sectors in our upcoming industry focused report series.
-ESG and Insurance, and ESG and technology, media and telecoms and ESG and banking are now available to download or you can pre-register for the upcoming ESG and industry reports.
+Our experts have explored in more depth how this applies to different sectors in our industry focused report series.
+All reports are now available to download.

 A dramatic acceleration of interest in ESG in the past 12 to 18 months has increased awareness of the impact of companies on the environment and society.
 Driven by factors such as climate change, social inequality and the impact of COVID-19 - and amplified through social media platforms – ESG has become front of mind for all.

 These concerns are reflected in a PwC survey of UK consumers which found that 67% of respondents reported ESG considerations are important for them.
 People want businesses to make a profit whilst solving social and environmental challenges.
 Contrary to popular belief, the older segments of the population are even more concerned than millennials; these concerns are not limited to younger generations.
 People want businesses to deliver benefits to people while operating sustainably and minimising their environmental and social impact.
 Some investors believe that sustainable businesses are worth more, and employees want to work for companies whose values match their own.